webbertakken/learning-rust/CONTRIBUTING.md

 # Contributing

-As this is my learning project I'm only accepting corrections to typos and such.
+As this is my learning project I'm only accepting corrections and other feedback.